Our Services

 Published on: 5/21/2026

-Seasonal pollen peaks in spring, summer and fall and declines in winter, so it cannot account for daily, full-body hives that persist all year.
-Chronic urticaria often involves non-IgE pathways, such as autoimmune processes, physical triggers, infections, medications or stress, and requires a broader evaluation.
+Pollen levels rise in spring, summer, and fall and drop in winter, so seasonal allergies cannot explain daily, full-body hives that persist year-round.
+Chronic urticaria (hives lasting more than 6 weeks) is often driven by non-IgE pathways, including autoimmune conditions, physical triggers (pressure, heat, cold), infections, medications, or stress, and requires a broader medical evaluation.

 If you've ever asked, "can seasonal pollen cause hives every day all year," you're not alone.
 Hives (urticaria) are itchy, raised welts that can cover the entire body and become deeply frustrating if they persist.
 While seasonal pollen is a well-known trigger for sneezing, itchy eyes and even hives, it simply cannot account for daily, full-body outbreaks throughout all twelve months.
 Here's why—and what else to consider if you're dealing with chronic hives.